shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ```
 python predict.py <siamese model path> <classifier model path>
 ```
-This will generate the confusion matrix for predictions of a random sample of images from the dataset with something like the following printed.
+This will generate a confusion matrix for  the predictions of a random sample of images from the dataset.
+It will also print the following:
 ```
 Testing on a sample of 116 images.